shader-slang/slang/docs/command-line-slangc.md

 -Xdxc... -Gfa -Vd -X.
 ```

-The `...` at the end indicates all the following parameters should be sent to `dxc` until it reaches the terminating `-X.` or the end of the command line.
+The `...` at the end indicates all the following parameters should be sent to `dxc` until it reaches the matching terminating `-X.` or the end of the command line.

 It is also worth noting that `-X...` options can be nested.
 This would allow a GCC downstream compilation to control linking, for example with